Easy Gluten Free Flatbread, No Yeast

 Does flatbread have gluten in it?

-Most flatbreads and pitas contain gluten because they are made with wheat flour.
+Most flatbreads and pitas do contain gluten because they are made with wheat flour.
 You can buy gluten-free flatbreads at most supermarkets.
 However, they can be expensive and often contain refined vegetable oils and preservatives.
 Making these easy gluten-free flatbreads is a more cost effective and healthier option.

-Gluten-free flour options
+Gluten free flour options

-Gluten-free flatbread with yogurt
+Gluten free flatbread with yogurt

-Gluten-free flour: Gluten-free all purpose flour is best for white flatbreads.
+• Gluten-free flour: Gluten-free all-purpose flour is best for white flatbreads.
 Buckwheat flour is a more wholesome option.

-Baking powder: Baking powder gives the flatbread a small amount of rise, since there is no yeast.
+• Baking powder: Baking powder gives the flatbread a small amount of rise, since there is no yeast.
 If you use self-raising flour, you can omit the baking powder.

 What to eat with flatbread